 The Atlantic shared the solemn story of a man in his 80s, past his prime in his career, who was battling depression and lack of self-worth.
 The scope of the article expanded to discuss happiness and fulfillment more generally.

-“Almost all studies of happiness over the life span show that, in wealthier countries, most people’s contentment starts to increase again in their 50s, until age 70 or so.
+“Almost all studies of happiness over the life span show that, in wealthier countries, most people’s contentment increases again in their 50s, until age 70 or so.
 That is where things get less predictable, however.
 After 70, some people stay steady in happiness; others get happier until death.”

 Arthur Brooks, the author of The Atlantic article, explained that giftedness and accomplishment early in life might have a negative effect on happiness later in life. “[Abundant] evidence suggests that the waning of ability in people of high accomplishment is especially brutal psychologically.”